I/O 2023, Google's generative AI integrated into searches, Gmail, Maps and Photos - Breaking Latest News

 Everything more or less as expected, but with a few pleasant surprises to spice it up.
 In this short pun you can summarize the 2023 edition of Google I/Othe annual conference in which the Mountain View company announces the hardware and software news for the coming months.

-The event was held on May 10 at the Shoreline Amphitheaternot far from the headquarters of Big G. The chronicles will say that it is the first time that it takes place in the space of a single day, even if it is not quite so: it is true that the presentations are completed in a couple of hours (among 19 and 21 Italian on the day 10) and however it is equally true that in the afternoon there was space for various insights on the points touched and on the products revealed and that the same thing is scheduled for the following day, Thursday 11 May.
+The event was held on May 10 at the Shoreline Amphitheater, not far from the Big G headquarters, with the participation of over 243,000 developers, of which 86% connected from 191 countries around the world.
+The chronicles will say that it is there first time it takes place over a single dayeven if that is not exactly the case: it is true that the presentations are completed in a couple of hours (between 7 and 9 pm Italian on the 10th) and yet it is equally true that in the afternoon space has been provided for various insights on the points touched and on the products revealed and that the same thing is scheduled for the following day, Thursday 11 May.

 Artificial intelligence